Kaktovik Numerals (Unicode block)

-The Kaktovik Numerals are a Unicode block for the Kaktovik numerals, a base-20 system of numerical digits created by Alaskan Iñupiat.
+The Kaktovik Numerals are a Unicode block for the Kaktovik numerals, a base-20 system of numerical digits created by Alaskan Iñupiaq.
 It was first encoded in Unicode version 15 in 2022.
 It contains 20 characters for representing each of the digits 0-19 in the base-20 place value numeral system of Iñupiaq and related Inuit, Yupik, and Unangan languages.

 History

 The following Unicode-related documents record the purpose and process of defining specific characters in the Kaktovik Numerals block: